tidyverse/tidyverse.org/content/blog/stringr-1-5-0/index.md

 ## New features

-The biggest improvement is to [`str_view()`](https://stringr.tidyverse.org/reference/str_view.html) which has gained a bunch of new features, including using the [cli](https://cli.r-lib.org/) package to work in more places.
+The biggest improvement is to [`str_view()`](https://stringr.tidyverse.org/reference/str_view.html) which has gained a bunch of new features, including using the [cli](https://cli.r-lib.org/) package so it can work in more places.
 We also have a grab bag of new functions that fill in small functionality gaps.

 ### `str_view()`

 [`str_view()`](https://stringr.tidyverse.org/reference/str_view.html) uses ANSI colouring rather than an HTML widget.
 This means it works in more places and requires fewer dependencies. [`str_view()`](https://stringr.tidyverse.org/reference/str_view.html) now:

--   Displays strings with special characters.
+-   Displays strings with special characters:

     <div class="highlight">